Muschamp Rd

 The only constant is change

 Although I’m far from finished improving my WordPress blog/theme, I’ve continued to make a number of changes to this website and elsewhere online that supposedly will help my personal brand and my search engine optimization efforts.
-Completely redoing this website’s taxonomy did not go unnoticed by Googlebot, but it didn’t result in any great increase in website traffic.
+Completely redoing this website’s taxonomy did not go unnoticed by Googlebot, but it didn’t result in any great increase in website traffic, so six years later I redid my taxonomy again.

 Focus & Repetition